mudmap-io/documentation/docs/adding-the-device.md

 - SSH Port that is publicly available
 - Graphical User Interface port - the port used to access the pfSense user interface, defaults to 443
-  :::note why do you need the pfSense user interface port?
+  :::tip why do you need the pfSense user interface port?
   This is for the API only - it uses this port to interact with pfSense.
 This does not need to be internet facing (highly recommend against that practice).
   :::